JaroslavTulach/netbeans-html4j/examples/jsonparse/README.md

 ## How does this work?

 The parsing code is in a single class [ParseJSON](https://github.com/JaroslavTulach/incubator-netbeans-html4j/blob/examples/examples/jsonparse/src/main/java/org/apidesign/demo/jsonparse/ParseJSON.java).
-First of all it defines structure of the JSON document:
+First of all it defines (potentially simplified) structure of the JSON document:
 ```java
 @Model(className="RepositoryInfo", properties = {
     @Property(name = "id", type = int.class),